clonghurst/growth_wins/README.md

-Many win ratio software packages are limited in their win strategy capability, with most being written to accommodate the two time-to-event endpoint semi-competing-risks setup Here, we provide a generic function to estimate the variance of the win-ratio that can easily be used downstream of a custom, user-written win/loss function.
+Many win ratio software packages are limited in their win strategy capability, with most being written to accommodate the two time-to-event endpoint semi-competing-risks setup.
+Here, we provide a generic function to estimate the variance of the win-ratio that can easily be used downstream of a custom, user-written win/loss function.
 Let $m$ be the number of (possibly correlated) treatment units (in this case tumors)